nielsvervaet/robotics-test/README.md

 ### 5) Solve a Pick and Place task for the UR Robot with MoveIt.

 Building on the tutorial that was completed in step 3, the intention now is to pick and place the same object as was done previously with the Panda robot, but now with the UR Robot.
 I am proud to announce that this crucial step was completed succesfully.
-I have introduced the `mtc_ur_robot` package, which contains a pick and place task class in which the magic happens.
+I have introduced the `mtc_ur_robot` package in the `catkin_ws` workspace, which contains a pick and place task class in which the magic happens.
 The result was provided in the first section already, but for the sake of completeness, it is reported again here:

 [<img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMmFmMGNjNDZmNDE1ODcyZjMwZjgwMTFhMjhlZjBkYzRkMThlMjcwNSZjdD1n/JZPQAZkFR3mmnkDC9Q/giphy.gif" width="75%"/>](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMmFmMGNjNDZmNDE1ODcyZjMwZjgwMTFhMjhlZjBkYzRkMThlMjcwNSZjdD1n/JZPQAZkFR3mmnkDC9Q/giphy.gif)